apache/sis-site/source/faq.md

 In version 2 of the {{% WKT %}} format, `AXIS[…]` elements are no longer optional and should contain an explicit `ORDER[…]` sub-element for making the intended order yet more obvious.

-Many software products still use the old (_x_, _y_) axis order, sometime because it is easier to implement.
+Many software products still use the old (_x_, _y_) axis order, sometimes because it is easier to implement.
 But Apache {{% SIS %}} rather defaults to axis order _as defined by the authority_ (except when parsing a {{% WKT %}} 1 definition), but allows changing axis order to the (_x_, _y_) order after {{% CRS %}} creation.
 This change can be done with the following code: